 They pull business information from significant data sources.
 These sources are often credit bureaus, QuickBooks, and social media (e.g., Yelp, Facebook).
 The prospective borrower has to fill out a one-page application form.
 They also have to provide the latest three months of bank statements.

-Types of Alternative Lending Loans
+Types of Alternative Lending Options

 There are many alternative capital products on the market.
 Camino Financial, for example, offers small business loans and microloans.

-Type #1: Short Term Loan
+Short Term Loan

 The short-term loan is for small business owners that have immediate cash demand.
 They also need a quick turnaround in funding.
 The terms of these loans vary between 3 to 18 months, with interest rates as low as 18% and as high as 50%+.

-Emerging businesses or owners with FICO scores below 640 could use it for that.
-Yet, these loans are cost-prohibitive over the long-term.
+Emerging businesses or owners with FICO scores below 640 could use it.
+Yet, these loans are cost-prohibitive over the long term.

 These loans are for medium to long-term cash investments (e.g., equipment, expansion).
 The terms of these loans vary from 6 months to 5 years.
-The borrower pays twice a month with interest rates in the range of 8-25%.
+The borrower pays twice a month with interest rates of 8-25%.

-Intermediate-term loans are an excellent alternative for established businesses seeking to grow.
+Intermediate-term loans are an excellent alternative to funding a business.
 Usually, credit quality standards for these loans are like bank loans.
-If the prospective borrower has time to spare (2-3 months), they should check with the bank first.
+If prospective borrowers have time to spare (2-3 months), they should check with the bank first.

-Type #3: Line of Credit
+Line of Credit

 They first take the cash from the credit account.
 As soon as that happens, there is an automatic payback on the principal and the interest.
-This happens daily for a predetermined period.
-Twice a month, you pay fees starting at 5%, and APRs are 30%+.
+This occurs daily for a predetermined period.
+You pay fees starting at 5% twice a month, and APRs are 30%+.

 While APRs are high, these open lines of credit are accessible to business owners.
 Even those with suboptimal credit history.
-They look at the frequency and size of transactions in a business’ bank account.
+They look at the frequency and size of transactions in a business bank account.
 This helps with the approval of these open lines of credit.

 Another benefit is the high credit balance available to business owners ($100,000).
 This is different from traditional open lines of credit/credit cards.

-Type #4: Merchant Cash Advance
+Merchant Cash Advance

 MCAs are not loans.
 They are cash advances against the credit card receivables of a business.
-The MCA provider gets a daily percentage of the credit or debit card sales until the agreed amount is paid in full.
+The MCA vendor earns a daily percentage of credit or debit card sales until you pay the agreed amount in full.

 There are restrictions on the use of proceeds with no personal guarantee required.
 A key benefit is the simplicity of the application process and the “pay as you go” payment structure.
 This is ideal for seasonal businesses.